voxel-wiki/voxel-wiki.github.io/content/wiki/engine-creation/index.md

 - The Core Lifecycle
 - The Task Manager
 - The Data/Asset Model
+- The User Interface
 - The Scene Structure
+- The Render Abstraction
+- The Streaming Mechanism
 - The Extension Mechanism

 {% info_notice() %}
 **Note:** Since *everything else* is built on top of these, some serious thought should be put into their design.
-Rebuilding/replacing them at a later time is considered a Bad Idea™, as they influence every part of the engine.
+Rebuilding/replacing them at a later time is considered a Very Bad Idea™, as they influence every part of the engine.
 {% end %}

 While the following sections will explain each concept on its own, do keep in mind that they're highly intertwined.